 Bob’s winemaking style is perhaps ‘old school’ but tried and true.
 All grapes brought into the winery are sorted by hand (both Bob and Lisa’s job).
 Bob then ferments wines as small micro-fermentations (one ton t-bins) with punch downs done daily during fermentation by hand.

-Their 2003 Cabernet Sauvignon was their current release at the time of this review.
-They are able to hold this wine back longer than many wineries which is great for the consumer as gains additional complexities by the extra bottle aging.
-The grapes for this wine are sourced from the highly regarded Beckstoffer Dr. Crane Vineyard.
-It is always amazing how often we run into this name during our wine odyssey!
-Additional fruit comes from the Georges III Vineyard in Rutherford.
-This is an elegant wine, the tannins are well integrated into the body and do not dominate the finish.
-Pleasant rich flavors are found on the palate and besides the central core of fruit you also have hints of cocoa and chocolate.
-The finish is very soft and lingers for some time.
+Our first tasting of the Broman Cellars wine was the 2003 Broman Cellars Cabernet Sauvignon many years ago.
+Bob holds his Cabernet Sauvignon wines longer then many wineries – allowing additional complexities to develop both in barrel and in bottle.
+The grapes for this wine were sourced from the highly regarded Beckstoffer Dr. Crane Vineyard.
+With over 1,000 acres farming in the Napa Valley alone, his name crops up in conversation rather often.
+Additional fruit came from Beckstoffer’s Georges III Vineyard in Rutherford.
+The 2003 Broman Cellars Cabernet Sauvignon is an elegant wine; the tannins are well integrated into the body and do not dominate on the finish.
+Rich yet pleasing flavors are found on the palate; besides the central core of fruit there are hints of cocoa and chocolate.
+The finish is soft and supple and lingers for quite some time.